 Andrew Cogliano Contract Information:

-Signed a three-year contract with the Ducks worth $7.2 million in July of 2011.
+Signed a four-year, $12 million contract extension with the Ducks in January 2014.

 To instantly reveal our fantasy analysis of every player – including Andrew Cogliano – simply subscribe now.

 |2014-15 Proj||27||NHL||ANH||82||Subscribe now to see our 2014-15 projections for Andrew Cogliano|

 Age is determined on October 1st of each season.No Yes